getify/Functional-Light-JS/ch9.md

 ## Eager vs Lazy

-Eager and lazy in the realm of computer science aren't compliments or insults, but rather ways to describe whether an operation will finish right away or finish over time.
+Eager and lazy in the realm of computer science aren't compliments or insults, but rather ways to describe whether an operation will finish right away or progress over time.

-The FP operations that we've seen in this text can be characterized as eager because they operate synchronously (right now) on a discrete value or list of values.
+The FP operations that we've seen in this text can be characterized as eager because they operate synchronously (right now) on a discrete immediate value or list/structure of values.

-For example:
+Recall:

 ```js
 var a = [1,2,3]